yabass/TW-portfolio/README.md

 # Technical Writing Portfolio
-This is a repository for me to practice technical writing using GitHub and Markdown.
+This is a portfolio to display technical documentation examples.